Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_RELEASE_PREPARATION_AND_GO_LIVE_001_v1.md

           "Lead_Mode_Specific_Instructions": [
             "Release Version: [ReleaseVersion] (Ref: ConPort `CustomData Releases:[ReleaseVersion]` (key)).", "Scope: Features/fixes listed in `CustomData ReleaseNotesDraft:[ReleaseVersion]_Draft` (key).", "1.
-Your TestExecutor should execute the full regression test suite (command from `ProjectConfig:ActiveConfig.testing_preferences.full_regression_command` or as defined in a QA workflow like `.nova/workflows/nova-leadqa/WF_QA_FULL_REGRESSION_TEST_CYCLE_001_v1.md`).", "2.
+Your TestExecutor should execute the full regression test suite (command from `ProjectConfig:ActiveConfig.testing.commands.run_regression` or as defined in a QA workflow like `.nova/workflows/nova-leadqa/WF_QA_FULL_REGRESSION_TEST_CYCLE_001_v1.md`).", "2.
 Perform sanity checks on all key features/areas included in this release.", "3.
 If critical/high severity issues found: Log detailed `CustomData ErrorLogs:[key]` (R20 compliant) using `use_mcp_tool` (`tool_name: 'log_custom_data'`).
 Coordinate with me (Nova-Orchestrator) to update `active_context.open_issues`.
 Report these immediately in your `attempt_completion` as BLOCKERS.", "4.
 If only minor issues, or all tests pass: Document results."